 The Adrian Howells Award for Intimate Performance is an opportunity for an artist to develop work and present a new performance based project in Glasgow as part of international performance festival Take Me Somewhere and in BAC, London.
 The Award aims to celebrate the intimate work that Adrian pioneered and exceled at, as well as providing an opportunity to explore new territories in this field of practice.

 In recent decades intimate performance and one to one has emerged as a growing area in contemporary arts practice.
 Adrian’s legacy illustrates how powerful these experiences can be and how influential this work now is.
 When considering Adrian’s work we can define intimate performance practice as that which aims to connect at a direct and immediate level with a small audience including the form of one to one – the act of staging an event for one audience-participant at a time.
 We also recognise that exciting new developments in this field might offer further definitions, for example work that deliberately plays with and disrupts ideas of intimacy, authenticity and the relationship to the audience.
-(These definitions are informed by the publication It’s All Allowed: The Performances of Adrian Howells, edited by Deirdre Heddon and Dominic Johnson.)
+(These definitions are informed by the new publication It’s All Allowed: The Performances of Adrian Howells, edited by Deirdre Heddon and Dominic Johnson.)

 ‘Howells would devise performance situations of ‘accelerated friendship’ that were often powerfully affecting and responsive to contemporary conditions of living …. provoked by his own personal questions – about love, intimacy, wellbeing, and learning, and the impediments life poses to these goals.
 His performances were therefore concerned fundamentally with care, safety, generosity, affirmation, and pleasure.
 Such affirmative aspirations were nevertheless tempered, in performance, with discomfort, embarrassment, risk, and grief, as sometimes-unwelcome effects of the practice of personal and intimate exposure…. [delivering] sophisticated insights into what it means to be together with another person in a social relation, to be connected, and, outside that provisional relation, what it means to be thrown back upon oneself once again, alone.’
 Deirdre Heddon and Dominic Johnson